 Day 9: Leaving Uzbekistan, we fly to Almaty in Kazakhstan.
 On arrival we’ll drive north into the wild heart of Kazakhstan to spend two nights camping in the Taukum Desert, a vast area of undulating sand dunes and wormwood-scented grasslands.
 On the way we’ll stop at a large lake, where we may witness the bustle of a huge Rose-colored Starling colony and look for White-headed Duck, as well as any unusual migrant waders such as Terek Sandpiper or Lesser Sandplover.
 Night in the desert camp, where each single or couple will have a good-sized tent.

 Day 10: Our camp is located near an artesian well that acts as a magnet for local breeding birds as well as numerous migrants.
-There should be a constant stream of larks coming to drink—Calandra are the most obvious, but Greater and Asian Short-toed are also frequent visitors and there is always the chance of Bimaculated Lark.
+There should be good numbers of larks coming to drink—Calandra are the most obvious, but Greater and Turkestan Short-toed are also frequent visitors and there is always the chance of Bimaculated Lark.
 Other birds we can expect include flocks of Black-bellied Sandgrouse and, if it’s a good year, a few Pallas’s Sandgrouse, as well as some of the scarce resident Greater Sand Plovers or handsome Caspian Plovers in full breeding plumage.
-This open desert is also home to Macqueen’s Bustard, and we’ll scan the horizon for a displaying male.
+This open desert is also home to Macqueen’s Bustard.
+These notoriously shy birds are hunted here and their numbers have declined, but we will spend some time scanning the distant horizon for a displaying male.

 Day 11: After a final morning around the camp we’ll return to Almaty.
 We’ll stop along the way at the same lake to see if there are any newly arrived migrant waders.
 As we drive, Long-legged Buzzards will be a common roadside sight, and if the rains have been good, there will be vast expanses of poppies stretching to the horizon.
 We’ll reach Almaty and check in to a comfortable hotel with plenty of time for ‘regrouping’ after our two nights under canvas.
 Night in Almaty.